EnnaSachdeva/Reinforcement-learning_Arthur-s-bar-problem/README.md

 rewards used for training the system to maximize the perfor- mance of the system.

-This paper discusses the reward shaping for a modifies version of the Arthur’s bar problem, where the N agents pick one out of K nights to attend the bar every week.
+In this work, I discuss the reward shaping for a modified version of the Arthur’s bar problem, where the N agents pick one out of K nights to attend the bar every week.
 Each agent gets a local reward based on the action it takes and the action that other agents take, since the local reward of an